guaaur04/workout_tracker/README.md

 If the exercise is a cardio exercise, I should be able to track my distance traveled.

 ## Technology
-Handlebars and Materialize CSS, Express web server, MongoDB, Mongoose, deployed with Heroku,
+* Handlebars
+* Materialize
+* Express web server
+* MongoDB
+* Mongoose
+* Deployed with Heroku

 ## Features

-Add and edit exercises in your online workout planner.
+With this Workout Planner, the user is able to create workouts which include your corresponding exercies of choice.
+View your workout plans, as well as create and delete your exercise.

 ## License